 Pieces in Set: 12 | Size: 12.5 ounces | Dishwasher Safe: Yes

 Duralex Picardie 18-Piece Drinking Glasses & Tumbler Set

 What We Love: Comfortable in the hand, classic design, various sizes in set

 What We Don't Love: Potential for thermal shock

-The 18-piece set includes three different sizes, which is great for families trying to satisfy multiple needs in glassware.
-During testing, all three sizes felt comfortable in my hand, if a bit heavier and sturdier than delicate glassware, and were very comfortable to drink from.
+During testing, all three sizes felt comfortable in the hand, if a bit heavier and sturdier than delicate glassware, and were very comfortable to drink from.
 There was a slight con with the thermal shock test, though.
 The smallest glass passed the test with flying colors; it easily acclimated to the cold water.
 The larger two sizes held on to their warm temperatures, ultimately warming up the water a few degrees.
-When I went to hold the glass, it still felt warm to the touch.
+When the tester went to hold the glass, it still felt warm to the touch.
 This may pose a potential issue, so you'd be safe to let these cool down for a few minutes out of the dishwasher.

 Pieces in Set: 18 | Size: (6) 8.75 ounces, (6) 12.6 ounces, (6) 16.9 ounces | Dishwasher Safe: Yes

 Related: The Best Reusable Water Bottles

 Fortessa Jupiter Iced Beverage Glasses